'Coutinho is very easily shaken' - Elber questions Bayern Munich flop's mental strength | Goal.com

 "It's different from one person to another but, during my time, we had some players – Roque Santa Cruz, the Paraguayan, for example – who were like this.

-“There are people who think 'I'm going to nail this game' and there are other that get shaken.
+“There are people who think 'I'm going to nail this game' and there are others that get shaken.
 I think Coutinho lacks some aggression.
 It's a shame because he's a great player.”

 Elber spent six seasons at Bayern between 1997 and 2003, scoring an impressive 139 goals in 265 games in all competitions.